Historic Northwest

 Explore the transformation of Tamarind Avenue, a collaborative effort by the CRA and City of West Palm Beach.
 Extending from Banyan Boulevard to Palm Beach Lakes Boulevard, this project introduces comprehensive enhancements designed to elevate the streetscape experience.

 The initiative includes burying overhead lines underground, expanding sidewalks and bicycle facilities, and enhancing lighting and shade throughout the corridor.
-Phases 1 and 2 are currently in progress, with anticipated completion set for Summer of 2024 with Whiting Turner as contractors.
+Phases 1 and 2 were completed in Fall of 2024 with Whiting Turner as contractors.
+The CRA will announce the next phase once determined.

 Join us as we reimagine Tamarind Avenue into a more accessible, pedestrian-friendly thoroughfare.
 Stay updated on our progress and discover how these improvements will enrich our community.